RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 where *device name* is a descriptive name for the device.
 Where a device is fully described by the Internet domain name, the common name attribute is optional.

+In addition, id-fpki-common-public-trusted-serverAuth certificates shall conform to the following:

+- The extendedKeyUsage extension shall assert the serverAuthentication value;

+- The *SubjectAltName* field shall contain a *dNSName* containing a Fully Qualified Domain Name (FQDN) of a server;

+- Internet Protocol (IP) Addresses shall not be included in the *SubjectAltName* field;

+For certificates that assert serverAuth in the EKU:

+- Wildcard Domain Names are permitted if all sub-domains covered by the wildcard fall within the same application, cloud service, or system accreditation boundary within the scope of the sponsoring Agency.

+- Wildcards shall not be used in subdomains that host more than one distinct application platform.
+The use of third-level Agency wildcards, (e.g., \*.\[agency\].gov), shall be prohibited to reduce the likelihood that a certificate will overlap multiple systems or services.
+Third level wildcards are permitted for DNS names dedicated to a specific application (e.g., \*.\[application_name\].gov).

+- Before issuing a publicly trusted serverAuth certificate containing a wildcard, the CA shall ensure the sponsoring agency has a documented procedure for determining that the scope of the certificate does not now and will not infringe on other agency applications.

 This policy does not restrict the directory information tree for names of CAs and CSSs.
 However, CAs that issue certificates under this policy must have distinguished names.
 CA and CSS distinguished names may be either a geo-political name or an Internet domain component name.